 Benefits of Meditation: An Overview

 The benefits of meditation are supported by both tradition and a growing body of research.
-This page summarises scientific, emotional, long-term, and productivity benefits and links to goal-specific guides.
+In my twelve years of teaching, I’ve seen these benefits unfold in students of all backgrounds—from stressed IT professionals to busy homemakers.
+This page summarises scientific, emotional, long-term, and productivity benefits and links to my goal-specific guides.

 Scientific Benefits